-You may consider your cat to be cute and cuddly, but carrying even a few extra ounces can be enough to negatively impact your kitty's long-term health.
-Here, our vets in Ajax and Pickering explain how to tell if your cat is overweight as well as what to do to help your them get back to a healthier weight for their size.
+You may consider your cat to be cute and cuddly, but carrying even a little extra weight can be enough to negatively impact your kitty's long-term health.
+Here, our vets at Whites Road and Highway 2 explain how to tell if your cat is overweight as well as what to do to help your them get back to a healthier weight for their size.

 Your Overweight Cat